kevinolega/callcentertrainingtips/_posts/2019-07-23-unsubscribe.md

 Or you are unwilling to put in effort to get all of those.

-Well let's put it this way.
+Well, let's put it this way.

 Since we're being honest here...